Communist Party of Germany: Early history

 These reports were given by leading figures of the Spartacist League, but members of the International Communists of Germany also took part in the discussions.

 Under the leadership of Liebknecht and Luxemburg, the KPD was committed to a revolution in Germany, and attempts to bring down the interim government and create a revolutionary situation continued during 1919 and 1920.
 Germany's SPD leadership, which had come to power after the fall of the monarchy, was vehemently opposed to a socialist revolution.
-With the new regime terrified of a Bolshevik Revolution in Germany, Defense Minister Gustav Noske recruited former right-wing military officers and demobilized veterans and formed various Freikorps and anti-communist paramilitaries to violently suppress all revolutionary activity.
+With the new regime terrified of a Bolshevik Revolution in Germany, Defense Minister Gustav Noske recruited former right-wing military officers and demobilized veterans and formed various Freikorps and anti-Communist paramilitaries to violently suppress all revolutionary activity.
 During the failed Spartacist uprising in Berlin of January 1919, Liebknecht and Luxemburg, who had not initiated the uprising but joined once it had begun, were captured by the Freikorps and murdered.
 At its peak, the party had 350–400,000 members in 1920.
-The party split a few months later into two factions, the KPD and the much smaller Communist Workers Party of Germany (KAPD).
+The party split a few months later into two factions, the KPD and the much smaller Communist Workers' Party of Germany (KAPD).

 Following the assassination of Leo Jogiches, Paul Levi became the KPD's leader.
-Other prominent members included Clara Zetkin, Paul Frölich, Hugo Eberlein, Franz Mehring, August Thalheimer, Wilhelm Pieck and Ernst Meyer.
+Other prominent members included Clara Zetkin, Paul Frölich, Hugo Eberlein, Franz Mehring, Julian Marchlewski, August Thalheimer, Wilhelm Pieck, and Ernst Meyer.
 Levi led the party away from the policy of immediate revolution, in an effort to win over SPD and USPD voters and trade union officials.
 These efforts were rewarded when a substantial section of the USPD joined the KPD, making it a mass party for the first time.

 Weimar Republic years

-Through the 1920s the KPD was racked by internal conflict between radical and moderate factions, partly reflecting the power struggles between Joseph Stalin and Grigory Zinoviev in Moscow.
+Through the 1920s, the KPD was racked by internal conflict between radical and moderate factions, partly reflecting the power struggles between Joseph Stalin and Grigory Zinoviev in Moscow.
 Germany was seen as being of central importance to the struggle for socialism, and the failure of the German revolution was a major setback.
 Eventually Levi was expelled in 1921 by the Comintern for "indiscipline".
 Further leadership changes took place in the 1920s.
 Supporters of the Left or Right Opposition to the Stalinist-controlled Comintern leadership were expelled; of these, Heinrich Brandler, August Thalheimer and Paul Frölich set up a splinter Communist Party Opposition in 1928.

+The leadership of the German Communist party had requested that Moscow send Leon Trotsky to Germany to direct the 1923 insurrection.
+However, this proposal was rejected by the Politburo which was controlled by Stalin, Zinoviev and Kamenev who decided to send a commission of lower-ranking Russian Communist party members.

 During the years of the Weimar Republic, the KPD was the largest communist party in Europe and seen as the "leading party" of the communist movement outside of the Soviet Union.
 The party abandoned the goal of immediate revolution, and from 1924 onwards contested Reichstag elections, with some success.